Is This Thing On?: Production

-It was announced in June 2023 that Bradley Cooper would be directing a film, which he would star in alongside Will Arnett.
-Arnett would co-write the screenplay alongside Mark Chappell.
-Emily Blunt was reported as being part of the cast later that month.
+The idea for the film came from English comedian John Bishop, who met Will Arnett and told him about the night he decided to become a stand-up comedian.
+Arnett then co-wrote the screenplay with Mark Chappell, while Bishop received a story credit.
+In June 2023, Bradley Cooper was announced to be directing the film and starring in it with Arnett.
+Emily Blunt joined the cast later that month, but scheduling conflicts with Disclosure Day led to her dropping out.
 In December 2024, Sean Hayes joined the cast.
-In February 2025, Cooper announced Laura Dern and Andra Day as part of the cast, in addition to announcing he would also serve as the B camera operator for the film.
+In February 2025, Cooper confirmed Laura Dern and Andra Day as part of the cast, and announced that he would also make his debut as a camera operator on the film.
 Filming wrapped in April, with additional casting announced including Amy Sedaris, Peyton Manning, Christine Ebersole, and Ciarán Hinds.

-Principal photography was scheduled to begin in September 2024 in Los Angeles.
-Filming reportedly began by January 2025 in New York City.
-Production wrapped on April 16, 2025, with Searchlight eyeing a fall release.
+Principal photography was scheduled to begin in Los Angeles in September 2024.
+Filming had reportedly started in New York City by January 2025.
+Production wrapped on April 16, 2025, with Searchlight planning a fall release.

 Release

-Is This Thing On? had its world premiere as the closing film of the New York Film Festival on October 10, 2025, and it is scheduled to be released in the United States on December 19, 2025.
+Is This Thing On? had its world premiere as the closing film of the 2025 New York Film Festival on October 10, and it was released in the United States on December 19, 2025.